mikolajk0wal/creend/README.md

 # Hi there! 👋

-I'm Mikołaj, a 17-year-old aspiring junior web developer.
+I'm Mikołaj, a 18-year-old web developer.
 Welcome to my GitHub profile!
 Here you'll find some of my main projects.
 Feel free to explore.

 ## Projects